datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

 ---
-    title: Emissary-ingress with AWS
+    title: Edge Stack with AWS
-    description: How to configure Emissary-ingress for AWS.
+    description: How to configure Edge Stack for AWS.
 ---

-# Emissary-ingress with AWS
+# Edge Stack with AWS

-Emissary-ingress is a platform-agnostic Kubernetes API gateway.
+Edge Stack is a platform-agnostic Kubernetes API gateway.
 It runs in any distribution of Kubernetes, whether it is managed by a cloud provider or on homegrown bare-metal servers.

 This document provides a reference for different configuration options available to run with Kubernetes in AWS.
-See [Installing Emissary-ingress](../../install) for the available installation methods.
+See [Installing Edge Stack](../../install) for the available installation methods.

 ## Recommended configuration

-There are many configuration options available for you to run Emissary-ingress in AWS.
-While you should familiarize yourself with all the options on this page to understand what is best for you, the recommended configuration to run Emissary-ingress in AWS is as follows:
+There are many configuration options available for you to run Edge Stack in AWS.
+While you should familiarize yourself with all the options on this page to understand what is best for you, the recommended configuration to run Edge Stack in AWS is as follows:

-For most use cases, Ambassador Labs recommends you terminate TLS at Emissary-ingress so you can take advantage of all the TLS configuration options available in Emissary-ingress.
-This includes configuration of the allowed TLS versions,  `alpn_protocol` options, and HTTP -> HTTPS redirection enforcement.
+For most use cases, Ambassador Labs recommends you terminate TLS at Edge Stack so you can take advantage of all the TLS configuration options available in Edge Stack.
+This includes configuration of the allowed TLS versions,  `alpn_protocol` options, HTTP -> HTTPS redirection enforcement, and [automatic certificate management](../host-crd) in Edge Stack.

-When you terminate TLS at Emissary-ingress, you should deploy an L4 [Network Load Balancer (NLB)](#network-load-balancer-nlb) with the proxy protocol enabled to get the best performance out of your load balancer while still preserving the client IP address.
+When you terminate TLS at Edge Stack, you should deploy an L4 [Network Load Balancer (NLB)](#network-load-balancer-nlb) with the proxy protocol enabled to get the best performance out of your load balancer while still preserving the client IP address.

 The following `Service` should be configured to deploy an NLB with cross zone load balancing enabled (see [NLB notes](#network-load-balancer-nlb) for caveats on the cross-zone-load-balancing annotation).
 You need to configure the proxy protocol in the NLB manually in the AWS Console.